 Eurofighter Typhoon: Effective, proven, trusted

-Typhoon stems from a collaboration between Italy, the United Kingdom, Germany and Spain, with industrial participation from Leonardo’s Aircraft Division (with 19% programme share and the final assembly line in Caselle, near Turin), BAE Systems and Airbus Defense and Space.
-With avionics and sensors also developed by the company’s Electronics Division, Leonardo’s total programme share rises to 36%.
+Typhoon stems from a collaboration between Italy, the United Kingdom, Germany and Spain, with industrial participation from Leonardo’s Aircraft business (with 19% programme share and the final assembly line in Caselle, near Turin), BAE Systems and Airbus Defense and Space.
+With avionics and sensors also developed by the company’s Electronics business, Leonardo’s total programme share rises to 36%.

 A Powerful Combat Aircraft